Magnetic Anti-de Sitter Wormholes as seeds for Higgs Inflation: Discussion

 \section{Discussion}

-In this Letter, we proposed that certain magnetic Euclidean (half) wormhole saddles can catalyze the onset of inflation, while at the same time being embeddable in a model of Higgs inflation containing only experimentally observed SM fields.
+In this paper, we proposed that certain magnetic Euclidean (half) wormhole saddles can catalyze the onset of inflation, while at the same time being embeddable in a model of Higgs inflation containing only experimentally observed SM fields.
 This constitutes an important development compared to~\cite{Betzios:2024oli}, since the models we consider in the present work lead to predictions that are in line with current observational data.

 The most interesting future direction is to analyze in great detail the quantum effective potential for the Higgs, assuming various scenarios for particle physics at the inflationary scale and above (for example the presence or not of Supersymmetry and Grand-Unification).
 Our wormhole backgrounds exist only if the electroweak vacuum is metastable, the energy window where the effective potential turns negative being higher than the inflationary scale.
+RG corrections, could also potentially leave intermediate scale imprints affecting the detailed numbers of observational quantities, such as the spectral index.
 This allows us to place stringent bounds on particle masses and perhaps other SM parameters, by solving the RG equations for each such scenario and therefore to solidify or rule out our proposal.
 The presence of primordial magnetic fields in our model also offers a potential window into understanding the origin of the large scale magnetization of our Universe, albeit it suffers from the same inflationary dilution issues that plague similar proposals in the literature.

 Finally, due to their Anti-de Sitter asymptotics, such Euclidean wormhole saddles~\cite{Maldacena:2004rf,Betzios:2019rds,Betzios:2021fnm,VanRaamsdonk:2021qgv,Antonini:2022ptt,Betzios:2024oli} could descend from a fundamental UV complete construction (String Theory or the AdS/CFT correspondence).
 At a more conservative level, these Euclidean saddles are an effective proxy for the expected complicated chaotic dynamics of the early universe, allowing us to perform consistent semi-classical computations, in analogy to studies of quantum mechanical black holes~\cite{Almheiri:2020cfm}.